TV Pilot season casting continues…

 This week’s roundup follows.

-— Diona Reasonover has booked a series regular role in NBC’s pilot “Relatively Happy.”
-Written and executive produced by Max Mutchnick and Jeff Astroff and directed by James Burrows, “Relatively Happy” revolves around an adult brother and sister who wind up living together for the first time since they were kids, after one of them suffers a big loss.
-Reasonover will play Sydney, a first-year resident in an ER in the Bronx.
-She runs the hospital like she runs her life: with tough love.
-She lives with her boyfriend/EMT, Royal.
+-- Derek Gaines has booked a series regular role opposite Jon Rudnitsky and Diona Reasonover in NBC’s comedy pilot "Relatively Happy."
+Written and executive produced by Max Mutchnick and Jeff Astroff and directed by James Burrows, "Relatively Happy" revolves around an adult brother and sister who wind up living together for the first time since they were kids, after one of them suffers a big loss.
+They become each other’s wingman, shoulder to cry on, best friend and punching bag as they navigate love, loss and work while helping to get each other “un-stuck.”
+Gaines will play Royal, Henry’s (Rudnitsky) best friend since childhood.
+Royal is now his upstairs neighbor and is desperately trying to be “Brooklyn,” though he grew up in “Brookline.”
+Despite being good-looking and charming, Royal is remarkably neurotic, especially about keeping his girlfriend, Sydney (Reasonover), happy.